cakephp/docs/en/appendices/2-0-migration-guide.rst

     App::uses('AuthComponent', 'Controller/Component');

-We decided the function name should emulate PHP 5.3's ``use`` keyword, just as a way of declaring where a classname should be located.
+We decided the function name should emulate PHP 5.3's ``use`` keyword, just as a way of declaring where a class name should be located.
 The first parameter of :php:meth:`App::uses()` is the complete name of the class you intend to load, and the second one, the package name (or namespace) where it belongs to.
 The main difference with CakePHP 1.3's :php:meth:`App::import()` is that the former